 One of music’s most recognisable frontmen, Roger Daltrey shot to fame in the 1960s as the lead singer of The Who, and has remained on the nation’s musical conscious ever since.
 Not content with being part of one of the influential bands of modern music, Daltrey also boasts a successful solo career, with eight studio albums to his name.

 This autumn Daltrey will be looking back at more than half a century in music with the release of his much anticipated memoir Thanks a lot, Mr Kibblewhite: My Story.
-On the day of publication - 18 October - Daltrey will be joining us here at Southbank Centre for a special in conversation talk.
-So, ahead of that special event, and in recognition of his incredible career, we thought we’d look back at some of the singer’s classic collaborations in career that has seen him perform with an incredible range of musicians.
+On the day of publication - 18 October 2018 - Daltrey joined us here at Southbank Centre for a special in conversation talk.
+Ahead of that special event, and in recognition of his incredible career, we ttook the opportunity to look back at some of the singer’s classic collaborations in career that has seen him perform with an incredible range of musicians.

 Why perform with one special guest, when you can perform with half a dozen?
 In February 1994, Daltrey and his fellow former band mates from The Who smashed box office records at New York’s Carnegie Hall with A Celebration: the Music of Pete Townshend and The Who.
 The special two-night concert saw The Julliard Orchestra and a number of special guests perform pieces from The Who’s back catalogue, including this remarkable version of Baba O’Riley featuring celebrated Irish musicians Sinead O’Connor and The Chieftans.